BAirborne/Factorio-Mech-Thing/Readme.txt

-This is a mod for factorio that add a mech vehicle.
+This is a mod for factorio that adds a mech vehicle.